AdamKyle/arctic-events/README.md

 I wanted to build this library as a learning exercise more then anything.

+## Installing:

+## Getting Started

+Lets start with a really basic example:

 ```js
 EventHandler.register('event.name', (before) => {
   return 'hello world';